skhedim/gitops-canary-demo/README.md

 Once Flux has detected that a new image has been pushed into the registry, that its tag matches the filter "tag.chart-image: semver:~1.0".
 It deploys the image and increments the helm chart revision.

 After that, Flagger who monitors the myapp namespace and waits for an image to be changed on a deployment.
-When it detects the image change made by Flux, it will create a second deployment with the old image, another with the new one named myapp-canary and create a Virtual service to load and balance traffic between the two deployments.
+When it detects the image change made by Flux, it will create a second deployment with the old image, another with the new one named myapp-canary and create a Virtual service to loadbalance traffic between the two deployments.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3